ClusterCockpit/cc-docker/README.md

 # cc-docker

 This is a setup for `docker compose` to try out a complete ClusterCockpit Application Stack including all external components.
-This docket setup is intended for demo purposes, but can be easily configured to be used as a development environement for ClusterCockpit.
+This docker setup is intended for demo purposes, but can be easily configured to be used as a development environement for ClusterCockpit.

 It creates containers for:
 * mysql